LuukvE/Luuk-Accounts/README.md

 // Find thisUser related to the session, if not found return not signed in error
 // Find all permissions thisUser has by collecting all permissions from users groups and their children
 // Find all groups that have an owner permission that is part of thisUser permissions and their children (ownedGroups)

+// POST /auto-sign-in
+const autoSignIn = (cookies: Cookies): null | SignInResponse => {
+  // If cookie is empty return null
+  // Find a non-expired session, if not found return null
+  // Find thisUser, all its groups and their children
+  // Create JWT token
+  // Return response
+};

 // POST /sign-in
 const manualSignIn = (email: string, password: string): ErrorResponse | SignInResponse => {